seanghaeli/qchack-microsoft-challenge/Part2/README.md

 # Matching Database Using Grover's Algorithm

 The following repo contains a proposed matchmaking tool where given a set of inputs, it would return an output with values that are a perfect match from an unsorted database.
+Quantum Tinder, if you will.

 ## Problem Overview